Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 If the above-provided email address doesn’t work, they will be able to help you at the tourist office in Capileira – you can also call them, but I’m not sure how well they speak English.

 We camped on the left side of the river (we crossed it) a good walk past Refugio de Poqueira.
-Further up, it might be harder to find a flat spot that’s sheltered.
+Further up, there are some spots around the lagoons below Refugio Caldera.

 You can read my complete guide to wild camping in Sierra Nevada here.